YoinkBird/cyclesafe/report/report.md

 Predicting: Once the model been trained on this dataset of inputs and known outputs, it is exposed to a new set of inputs and used to predict their outputs.
 In python sklearn terms, training is referred to as "fit" and prediction is referred to as "predict".

+Dimensionality refers to the number of available data points for a given feature or the entire dataset.
 <!--
 @TODO: feature vs descriptive feature vs predictor
 -->